Ace68/WeAreDevelopers-2023/Talk/Talk.md

 He suggests that we realize our position of being on at least the second level of ignorance when we start any project.

 ## Domain Exploration
-Of course we have did a Domain Exploration, like an Event Storming.
+Of course we did a Domain Exploration, like an Event Storming.
 For those who don't know EventStorming, are a series of workshop to aim the exploration of the problem starting from a big picture to the Software Design exploration.
 Why we need to explore the domain with Domain Experts?
 The lack of understanding always result in a lack of interest.
 What went wrong with requirements?
 Requirements not only focus on the solution and hide problems, but requirements also tend to translate business language to more technical language.